zhenging/cis240/notes/cis240/02_homework.md

 6\.
 What type of memory is the BIOS, and what information is stored on it?
 >Solution
 BIOS(Basic Input Output System) is non-volatile program memory.
-It sotres the power-on-self-test(POST), the bootstrap code(this brings up the operating system), and a set of device drivers.
+It stores the power-on-self-test(POST), the bootstrap code(this brings up the operating system), and a set of device drivers.